ChinmayMittal/Maze-Game/README.md

 make
 ```

-To settup the server for the game we need the IP address of the host, use the following command
+To setup the server for the game we need the IP address of the host.
+To get the IP address, use the following command

 ```
 hostname -I
 ```

-on one terminal run the server using the following command
+On one terminal, run the server using the following command

 ```
 ./server/server.out
 ```
-To run the game on two different PCs connected to the same network, on each PC run the following command
+Then run the game on two different PCs connected to the same network as the server, by executing the following command
 ```
 ./game.out 10.184.24.96
 ```